SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-08-nag-unvaccinated.md

 There are some interesting facts to contemplate:
 - While it's true Rogan has about 11 million regular listeners, it's the _same_ 11 million for each podcast.
 It's not like he's growing much.
-- Spotify paid him about \$100 million to host his podcasts, so they're paying about
+- Spotify paid him about \$100 million to host his podcasts.
-  \$10 for each pair of ears listening.
+  - So they're paying about \$10 for each pair of ears listening.
 That's a _massive_ payout for Rogan, and an _enormous_ amount to pay to get listeners.
 - Other artists have _dramatically_ larger audiences, for which they are paid a pittance:
   - Euro football championship: 5 billion viewers
   - The Olympics: 4 billion viewers